fpavlik/gscilp/README.md

-# GSCILpP
+# GSCILP
-GSCILpP - Google Search Console Indexing Link Publisher - is a tool to automatically or semi-automatically updating your URLs in search console using Google API.
+GSCILP - Google Search Console Indexing Link Publisher - is a tool to automatically or semi-automatically updating your URLs in search console using Google API.

 ## !!!
 ATTENTION !!!
 Before use make sure you understand how Google API quota works.
 You can find limits [here](https://developers.google.com/webmaster-tools/limits).